imercadouchicago/ESG_Score_API/README.md

 ## Features

-The folder 'esg_backend' contains the backend of the web application.
+The folder 'esg_backend' contains the backend of the web application, which contains its own Dockerfile and Makefile.
 The backend is built using Flask, runs on a Gunicorn server, and is containerized with Docker.
-The backend contains its own Dockerfile and Makefile.

 The folder 'esg_scrapers' contains a scraper module for each of the 5 ESG score providers above.
 These modules rely on the util files within the 'scraper_utils' folder and contain the following features: